ELM Responsible Investments Global Fund Impact Report

 In conclusion, the emergence of fintech, digital wallets and digital marketplaces is playing a crucial role in advancing financial inclusion, thereby contributing to social inclusion, economic development, and the reduction of poverty and income inequality.
 This shift is particularly significant in countries like Brazil and the U.S., where a substantial portion of the population remains unbanked.
 As these digital financial tools continue to evolve and become more accessible, they hold the promise of further integrating previously excluded groups into the financial system, thereby enhancing overall economic well-being and social equity.

-Digitization and Future Technology - Future Technology
+Digitisation and Future Technology - Fintech and Marketplace

 As every sector of the economy modernises and embraces artificial intelligence and other future technologies to unlock productivity and innovation, enabling technologies, such as semiconductors, are playing an increasingly vital role in our economies.
 More importantly, there are certain sectors like electric vehicles (EV), renewable energy and healthcare that are leveraging these future technologies to help solve many of the greatest challenges we face today.